 Some of the best fun can be had with these indoor games & activities for school age kids.
 You’ll recognize many of these games to play with school-agers from your own childhood.
 We’ve suggested this list as great indoor games for kindergarten through third grade, but like all the games, they can be adapted for other ages.

 - Indoor Obstacle Course

 - Paper Games

-As kids get to middle school age games can sometimes get a bit more complicated, but are still a great deal of fun.
-When your kids are looking for games to play at home with friends inside, they could try any of these games.
+As kids get to middle school age, games can sometimes get a bit more complicated, but are still a great deal of fun.
+When your kids are looking for fun games & activities to play at home with friends inside, they could try any of these games.

 - Indoor Bowling

 - Board & Table Games